Spacial/awesome-arts/README.md

 * [Alexandre B A Villares](http://abav.lugaralgum.com/sketch-a-day/)
 * [sketches](https://github.com/berinhard/sketches/): my sketches created with [processing](https://berinhard.github.io/sketches/)
 * [Berin's sketches](https://berinhard.github.io/sketches/): This is a list of sketches I'm creating while learning and exploring Processing.
+* [ProcessingTeachingSketches](https://github.com/jeffThompson/ProcessingTeachingSketches): Teaching sketches created in Processing (and Java)
+* [command](https://github.com/davidbouchard/command): A tiny library for Processing to run external programs and commands from a sketch (and capture their output if needed).

 ## Noise